What is Amazon EC2?

 -

-Preconfigured templates for your instances, known as Amazon Machine Images (AMIs), that package the bits you need for your server (including the operating system and additional software)
+Preconfigured templates for your instances that package the components you need for your server (including the operating system and additional software).

 -

-Various configurations of CPU, memory, storage, and networking capacity for your instances, known as instance types
+Various configurations of CPU, memory, storage, networking capacity, and graphics hardware for your instances.

 -